Skip navigation

 Some side effects can be serious.
 If you experience any of the following symptoms, call your doctor immediately:

 Keep this medication in the container it came in, tightly closed, and out of reach and sight of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any unused suspension 7 weeks after the bottle is first opened and any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Store the extended-release tablets away from light.
+Dispose of any unused suspension 7 weeks after the bottle is first opened.

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain lab tests to check your response to oxcarbazepine.